 2019 Novel Coronavirus (COVID-19)

-Coronaviruses are a large family of viruses that cause symptoms of colds.
-However, the 2019 virus is a “novel” virus that originated in China in late 2019 (hence the name: 2019 Novel Coronavirus).
-Until recently, this strain of coronavirus only circulated among animals.
-It has now spread to humans and is spreading between humans.
-The abbreviated term for the new coronavirus is COVID-19.
+Coronaviruses are a large family of viruses that typically cause cold symptoms.
+However, the 2019 coronavirus is a “novel” (new) virus that originated in late 2019—hence the name 2019 Novel Coronavirus, or COVID-19.
+This strain of coronavirus is spreading between humans and can potentially cause severe illness.

 Status of School Districts in Sacramento County

-The Sacramento County Office of Education (SCOE) is working with Sacramento County Public Health (SCPH) to provide students, families, and the public with the most accurate and up-to-date information regarding the COVID-19 situation in Sacramento County.
-All districts are following guidance from the Centers for Disease Control and Prevention (CDC) and SCPH to keep students and staff safe and healthy, and avoid the spread of rumors and misinformation.
+The Sacramento County Office of Education (SCOE) is working with Sacramento County Public Health (SCPH) to provide students, families, and the public with information regarding the COVID-19 situation in Sacramento County.
+All school districts are following guidance from the Centers for Disease Control and Prevention (CDC) and SCPH to keep students and staff safe and healthy.

-For the latest information, families are encouraged to visit their local school district’s website, the SCPH webpage dedicated to COVID-19, or the CDC website.
+For the latest information, families are encouraged to visit the website for their local school district, the SCPH webpage dedicated to COVID-19, or the CDC website.

 Resources